We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While some foods may relieve hypertension, others can cause substantial increases in blood pressure.

 People can prevent or reduce high blood pressure by avoiding the following:

 Sodium can significantly raise blood pressure.
-According to the findings of a review from 2013, lowering salt intake by 4.4 grams daily substantially reduced systolic and diastolic blood pressure.
+According to the findings of a

 The caffeine in coffee, tea, cola, and energy drinks can cause short-term spikes in blood pressure.

 These findings do not suggest that coffee increases blood pressure or the risk of cardiovascular disease in the long term.